 The way to my next goal, Tourmaline Peak, was pretty straightforward.
 Like Camp Robber Peak, I only had to contend with the massive boulders below the top.
 But I’ll take those rocks over the scree to the north any day.

 Going down required me to hop through steep boulders.
-Then at 5800′, I hugged the headwall up to the northwest saddle and went through krummholz on the northwest ridge.
-A dirt ramp on the west also would’ve worked.
+Then I hugged the headwall at 5800′ to the northwest saddle and went through more krummholz over the northwest ridge.
+But a dirt ramp below the west would also have worked.

 See more trip photos here.